 When osteonecrosis is diagnosed early, treatment may involve taking medications to relieve pain or limiting use of the affected knee.
 For patients with more advanced osteonecrosis, however, treatment almost always involves surgery to prevent further damage to the bone and improve function in the joint.

 Your knee is the largest and strongest joint in your body.
 It is made up of the lower end of the femur (thighbone), the upper end of the tibia (shinbone), and the patella (kneecap).
 The ends of these three bones where they touch are covered with articular cartilage, a smooth, slippery substance that protects the bones and enables them to glide easily against each other as you move your leg.

-In the knee, the knobby portion of the thighbone on the inside of the knee (the medial femoral condyle) is most often affected.
-However, osteonecrosis of the knee may also occur on the outside of the knee (the lateral femoral condyle) or on the flat top of the lower leg bone (tibial plateau).
+Osteonecrosis of the knee most often occurs in the knobby portion of the thighbone, on the inside of the knee (medial femoral condyle).
+However, it may also occur on the outside of the knee (lateral femoral condyle) or on the flat top of the shinbone (tibial plateau).

-Regardless of the cause, if the disease is not identified and treated early, it can develop into severe osteoarthritis.
+Regardless of the cause, if osteonecrosis is not identified and treated early, it can develop into severe osteoarthritis.

 - Swelling over the front and inside of the knee

 - Limited range of motion in the joint

 It may take from several months to over a year for the disease to progress.
 It is important to diagnose osteonecrosis early, because some studies show that early treatment is associated with better outcomes.

 Your doctor will talk with you about your general health and medical history, and ask you to describe your symptoms.
 He or she will then perform a careful examination of your knee, looking for: